MiamiOH-CSE274/Interactive-Debugging/README.md

 -------
 It looks to me like we have a problem with the top vertex of the triangle.
 Why is it in the top right, instead of in the top center?
 Use the comments in my code to find the part that is supposed to set the top corner of the triangle to be in the center.

 * 11.a) Where is the bug, and how should you fix it?
+The bud is that the code is setting the top middle vertex to be out along the top right of the page
 * 11.b) If I had not commented my code, how would you have discovered which variable to fix?
 What if I had used crazy variable names like “fooa, foob, fooc, food, fooe, foof” instead of “p1x, p1y, p2x, p2y, p3x, p3y”?
+I would have been screwed

 Step 12